Dance

 3. The option to repeat a dance – whether completed or not – will be at the discretion of the Adjudicator and the dance committee chairs.
 A dance that is repeated will be for adjudication only except if the reason is beyond the dancer’s control.

 4. If the adjudicator believes a particular performance has been entered in the wrong category, the entry will be for adjudication only, and no mark will be provided.
-The adjudicator is not required to comment publicly but will give written feedback on why the dance was deemed to be entered in the wrong class.
+The adjudicator is not required to comment publicly but will give video adjudication feedback on why the dance was deemed to be entered in the wrong class.

 5. Inappropriate language/content